Kutalia/react-betting-table/README.md

 All data is persisted during page refresh thanks to IndexedDB and Localstorage

+**Please clear your `localStorage` and `IndexedDb` thoroughly if you'd like to regenerate data**

+*`IndexedDb` will keep recreating store before you are able to refresh the page after cleaning storage, so try increasing `ODDS_CHANGE_INTERVAL` in `constants.ts` or clearing storage again after refresh, then do the final page reload*

 ## Used technologies worth mentioning

 Based on [React-Virtualized](https://github.com/bvaughn/react-virtualized)